Automorphisms of profinite mapping class groups: Automorphisms of procongruence mapping class groups

-The simplices of $C(S\ssm B)^\iota$ parameterize the multi-twists of the hyperelliptic mapping class group $\U(S,B)$ and also the abelian subgroups of $\U(S,B)$ generated by Dehn twists.
-From its definition and Theorem~4.10 in \cite{BFL} (see also the discussion below the statement of that theorem), it follows that the simplices of $\kC(S\ssm B)^\iota$ parameterize the profinite multi-twists of the procongruence hyperelliptic mapping class group $\kU(S,B)$.
+A \emph{symmetric multicurve} on a marked hyperelliptic surface $(S,\u,\cP)$ is a multicurve on $S\ssm\cP$ whose isotopy class in $S$ is preserved by the hyperelliptic involution $\u$.
+The \emph{complex of symmetric curves} $C(S,\u,\cP)$ is the (abstract) simplicial complex whose simplices are the symmetric multicurves on $(S,\u,\cP)$ (cf.\ \cite[Definition~2.7]{HyperNotes}).
+This is clearly a full subcomplex of the curve complex $C(S\ssm\cP)$.
+We then define the \emph{complex of symmetric profinite curves} $\hC(S,\u,\cP)$ on $(S,\u,\cP)$ to be the (abstract) simplicial profinite complex whose (profinite) set of $k$-simplices is the closure of $C(S,\u,\cP)_k$ inside $\kC(S\ssm\cP)_k$ (cf.\ \cite[Definition~7.11]{HyperNotes}, where this complex is denoted by $L(\hP(S\ssm\cP),\u)$).

-In particular, for $U$ an open subgroup of $\kU(S,B)$, the nontrivial inertia groups $\hI_\s(U)$ of $U$ are parameterized by the complex of symmetric profinite curves $\kC(S\ssm B)^\iota$.
-The same arguments of the proofs of Proposition~7.2 and (ii) of Theorem~7.3 in \cite{BFL} then show that there is a natural continuous homomorphism $\Aut^\I(U)\to\Aut(\kC(S\ssm B)^\iota)$ whose kernel identifies with the abelian group $\Hom(U,Z(U))$ and so is trivial for $B\neq\emptyset$.
+Simplices of $C(S,\u,\cP)$ parameterize the multitwists of the hyperelliptic mapping class group $\U(S,\cP)$ as well as the abelian subgroups generated by Dehn twists.
+In \cite[Section~7.7]{HyperNotes}, we showed that the simplices of $\hC(S,\u,\cP)$ parameterize profinite multitwists in the profinite hyperelliptic mapping class group $\hU(S,\cP)$.
+In particular, for $U$ an open subgroup of $\hU(S,\cP)$ (which is then a closed subgroup of $\kG(S\ssm\cP)$), the nontrivial decomposition and inertia groups $U_\s$ and $\hI_\s(U)$ of $U$ (cf.\ Definition~\ref{DecPres} and Definition~\ref{starcondition}) are parameterized by $\hC(S,\u,\cP)$.
+The same arguments of the proofs of Proposition~7.2 and \cite[Theorem~7.3, (ii)]{BF} show that there is a natural continuous homomorphism $\Aut^\D(U)\to\Aut(\hC(S,\u,\cP))$ whose kernel identifies with the abelian group $\Hom(U/Z(U),Z(U))$.
+The usual argument then shows that this has trivial intersection with the subgroup $\Aut^\I(U)$ of $\Aut^\D(U)$, so that there is a monomorphism $\Aut^\I(U)\hookra\Aut(\hC(S,\u,\cP))$.

-It is likely that, with a little effort, the proof of Theorem~5.5 in \cite{BFL} could also be adapted to the hyperelliptic case.
-This would show, in particular, that the $\I$-automorphisms of $U$ preserve the topological types of the inertia groups $\hI_\s(U)$, for $\s\in\kC(S\ssm B)^\iota$.
+It is likely that a version of \cite[Theorem~5.5]{BF} holds in the hyperelliptic case.
+This would show, in particular, that the $\I$-automorphisms of $U$ preserve the topological types of the inertia groups $\hI_\s(U)$, for $\s\in\hC(S,\u,\cP)$.
 Since we will not need this result in the sequel, we instead give the following definition: